 For outcomes-based programs, your creative team should be involved at an early stage.
 Performance is boosted when dynamic creative is specifically targeted to audience segments and designed to move the viewer to take action.

 The quality of the media environment helps drive better performance and outcomes.
-Marketers should also attempt to mitigate the risk of exposure to fraudulent traffic, bots and unsafe inventory by working with with premium media sites that have the scale to reach a large range of consumer segments.
+Marketers should also attempt to mitigate the risk of exposure to fraudulent traffic, bots and unsafe inventory by working with premium media sites that have the scale to reach a large range of consumer segments.

 Once the campaign begins, the learning starts.
 By evaluating what audiences do post-action and tracking the quality of response on an ongoing basis, the campaign can be adjusted in real time to drive more of the desired, high-value outcomes that affect business growth.